 Fourth Stage – GPBA Awareness and Support

-Inform the GPBA through email, postal mail, or a phone call to the Chair of the Ethics Committee (currently Jessica Dibb), giving the following information:
+Inform the GPBA through email to the Ethics Committee at firstname.lastname@example.org, giving the following information:

 - the name and contact info of the practitioner or school who has allegedly breached the ethics,